valentynkt/BackendGarden/content/notes/Abstract Factory Pattern.md

 **Key Points:**

-- The Abstract Factory pattern facilitates the creation of compatible furniture families, ensuring stylistic consistency across different products.
+- The Abstract [[Factory Method Pattern|Factory Pattern]] facilitates the creation of compatible furniture families, ensuring stylistic consistency across different products.
 - It decouples the client code from concrete implementations, enhancing the application's flexibility and maintainability.
 - Factories are selected based on the application’s configuration or environment settings, allowing dynamic integration of various product styles.